Jose Maria Zubiri Jr.: Politics

 Zubiri's political career began by becoming an Assemblyman in Batasang Pambansa from 1984 to 1986.
 He served as a Representative of the third district of Bukidnon for three consecutive terms, from 1987 to 1998.
 In 2001, he won as Governor and served three consecutive terms until 2010.
 He then ran and won as vice governor, serving one term until 2013.
 He then again ran for governor in the 2013 elections and won, serving three consecutive terms until 2022.
 He was reelected back to the Congress, representing the third district of Bukidnon once again, in 2022.
+He opted not to seek re-election and his second congressional stint ended in 2025.

 Personal life

 Zubiri is married to socialite Maria Victoria "Vicky" Fernandez who was born in Libon, Albay but raised in Bukidnon.

 They have five children: Jose Maria III, a former Representative of the third district of Bukidnon; Manuel Antonio, another former Representative of the third district of Bukidnon; Juan Miguel, a former Senate President; Beatrice; and Stephanie, a columnist and television host.
 Zubiri's nephew includes former Malaybalay City Mayor Ignacio "Iñaki" W. Zubiri.